-This will be my 8th year at Kennedy.
+This is my 10th year at Kennedy.
 How did I prepare myself?

 I got an excellent education!!

 Associate in Science, Zoology, Antelope Valley College; Lancaster, California .

 Bachelor of Arts, Zoology, University of California: Los Angeles, California

 Candidate for Master of Science, Wildlife Management, Humboldt State University; Arcata, California